jschnab/systems_design/url_shortening/README.md

-* can be deployed in a cluster and [sharded](https://www.mongodb.com/docs/v4.4/core/sharded-cluster-shards/), a requirement based on our calculations on data volume
+* can be deployed in a cluster and [sharded](https://www.mongodb.com/docs/v4.4/core/sharded-cluster-shards/), a requirement based on our calculations on data throughput
 * support for [indexes](https://www.mongodb.com/docs/manual/indexes/)
 * powerful yet simple [query
   interface](https://www.mongodb.com/docs/manual/tutorial/query-documents/)